Quick Introduction to HTML

 Also, in browsers that have a “bookmarks” or “favorites” list, the

-For example, if you put the code
+For example, with the code

 <title>My Web Page</title>